praveenjuge/praveenjuge/src/content/blog/excited-for-css-masonry-layout.md

 ---
-title: 'Excited for CSS Masonry Layout'
+title: "Excited for CSS Masonry Layout"
-description: 'Everyone''s talking about the upcoming updates in CSS Grid Layouts, thanks to some cool insights from WebKit and Chrome. '
+description: "Everyone's talking about the upcoming updates in CSS Grid Layouts, thanks to some cool insights from WebKit and Chrome. "
-publishedAt: '2024-05-05T12:45:36.725Z'
+pubDate: "2024-05-05T12:45:36.725Z"
 ---

 [WebKit](https://webkit.org/blog/15269/help-us-invent-masonry-layouts-for-css-grid-level-3/) is working on adding masonry layouts to CSS Grid.
 This means we might soon get to create these layouts easily without needing JavaScript or tricky CSS.